tzachbon/Lecture---Complex-Form-Made-Easy-Angular-/README.md

 # Complex Form Made Easy With Angular

 ### Forms are the life of the website world.
 If it is simple or super complex forms each site contains almost at least one form.
-In this lecture, we will learn how Enugler helps us make complex forms with ease
+In this lecture, we will learn how Angular helps us make complex forms with ease

 #